Choreomundus

 University of Roehampton London (UR), United Kingdom

-Students study at all four partner institutions, spending a full year in one, one complete semester in another, and an intensive period of study in the third and fourth (see mobility paths).
+Students study at all four partner institutions for Choreomundus 2020-2026.
+For Choreomundus 2025-2027 they either study for a minimum of three partner institutions and for a maximum of four.
 This allows for the acquisition of a wide range of theoretical approaches and methodologies, as well as knowledge of a variety of cultural and geographical areas.
-As an integrated joint European programme, Choreomundus students will be awarded a fully Joint Master Degree from all four institutions with a single diploma parchment.
+As an integrated joint European programme, Choreomundus students will be awarded a fully Joint Master Degree from all partner institutions with a single diploma parchment.
 Each University takes full responsibility for the whole programme and not just the section it delivers.

 The Universities Integrating the Consortium

-UCA, the coordinating institution, established a Masters programme in the Anthropology of Dance in 2000, which became the Master spécialité recherche et professionnelle Ethnomusicologie et Anthropologie de la Danse and has been re-validated as Mention Civilisations, cultures et sociétés Parcours “La danse comme objet anthropologique” in 2017.
+UCA, the coordinating institution, established a Masters programme in the Anthropology of Dance in 2000, which became the Master spécialité recherche et professionnelle Ethnomusicologie et Anthropologie de la Danse and has been re-validated as Mention Civilisations, cultures et sociétés Parcours “Choreomundus International Master in Dance Knowledge, Practice and Heritage” in 2021.

 For Student Services at UCA click here.

-NTNU coordinates a Nordic Master of Arts in Dance studies (NO-MA-DS), a programme also known as the Nordic Master’s in Dance Studies (No-Ma-ds) established in 2000.
-It is a collaboration between NTNU, Stockholm University (SU), Helsinki University (TU), Finland.
+NTNU coordinated a Nordic Master of Arts in Dance studies (NO-MA-DS), a programme also known as the Nordic Master’s in Dance Studies (No-Ma-ds) established in 2000.
+It is a collaboration between NTNU, Stockholm University (SU), Tampere University, Finland and University of Copenhagen, Denmark.

 For information about Life and Housing at NTNU click here.

-At UR the MA in Dance Anthropology was established in 2004 and revalidated in 2015.
+At UR the MA in Dance Anthropology was established in 2004 and revalidated in 2015 until 2023.

 For information on Student Support at UR click here.